codeforamerica/form-flow/README.md

 ### Deleting Uploaded Files

 Upon successful upload a link is provided to delete the file.
-When the link is used, a browser native delete confirmation pop up will appear asking the user if they are sure they want to delete the selected file.
+When the link is used, a browser native delete confirmation pop-up will appear asking the user if they are sure they want to delete the selected file.
 If the user selects yes from the pop-up, the file will be deleted from the `user_files` table in the database, as well as from S3 storage.